TL;DR

 Grow Your Network Organically

-This is where being patient comes in.
-You'll need many connections to be seen as a thought leader and trusted voice in your industry.
-Who would you trust more, the contact with the "500+ connections" on his profile or the one with 59?
+Patience is key to growing your network organically.
+To be seen as a thought leader and trusted voice, a large number of connections is beneficial—who would you trust more, the contact with "500+ connections" or the one with 59?

 Following current influences in your industry will do a couple of things.
 Reading what they say will give you a good pulse check on the state of your sector, so you know if your thinking is in line or if you will be seen as a rebel.
-Either one is great; it all depends on the reputation you're looking for.
+Either one is great; it all depends on the reputation you're looking for as a thought leader.

 Once you’re ensconced and engaging in conversations with the right people, it's OK to ask about a cross-post or at least repost their pieces with your commentary to show that you respect their view and have your own to add.
 Each of these activities will lead to connection requests.
 Pick and choose appropriately while remembering the goal at this stage is to increase that connection count.